 Since inception, we have financed our operations primarily through public and private securities offerings.
-We intend to continue to use the proceeds from these offerings and cash payments under our collaboration with King to fund research and development activities, capital expenditures, working capital requirements and other general corporate purposes.
-As of September 30, 2006, cash, cash equivalents and marketable securities were \$213.9 million.
+Additionally, in December 2005, we received a \$150.0 million program fee under our strategic alliance with King and we earn interest income from investment of our cash resources.
+We intend to continue to use our cash resources to fund research and development activities, capital expenditures, working capital requirements and other general corporate purposes, including our stock buyback plan.
+As of March 31, 2007, cash, cash equivalents and marketable securities were \$210.0 million.